jeremehancock/Bludit-Pi/README.md

 # Bludit-Pi
-Raspberry Pi Setup for [Bludit Flat File CMS](https://www.bludit.com/)
+Raspberry Pi Setup for the [Bludit Flat File CMS](https://www.bludit.com/)

 The goal of this project is to create an easy way to configure and install Bludit on a Raspberry Pi.